fusioncharts/dev_centre_docs/getting-started/plain-javascript/percentage-calculation-using-plain-javascript.md

 chartInstance.render();
 ```

-The above chart has been rendered using the following steps:
+Render the above chart by following the steps given below:

-1. Include the necessary libraries and components using `import`.
-For example, `fusioncharts` library, etc.
+1. Include the necessary libraries (such as the `fusioncharts` library) and components using `import`.

-2. Add the chart and theme as dependency.
+2. Add the chart and the theme as dependencies.

 3. Store the chart configuration in a JSON object.
 In the JSON object:
     * Set the chart type as `column2d`.
 Find the complete list of chart types with their respective alias [here](https://www.fusioncharts.com/dev/chart-guide/list-of-charts).